STAR+PLUS Handbook

 Section II.
 Legal Basis

 Section III.
-Program Service Area:
+Program Service Area

-Travis and Bexar County service areas
+Bexar and Travis County service areas.

 Section IV.
 Transition Specialist Pilot Participant Requirement